 What is Autism?

-Amythest Schaber has an excellent video blog on Youtube, addressing various topics in autism.
+Amythest Schaber has a video blog series on Youtube, addressing various topics about autism.

 The first question after a diagnosis of autism is often, “What does this mean for my child?“